sooriyaarachchi/pybites.github.io-src/content/guest-promotions-large-corportations.md

 ## Networking
 On top of all this, there's "tribal knowledge".
 The grape vine is a real thing and it always has information about what certain management chains may or may not want, who might be leaving their position soon, who might be wanting to come in, who might be on the outs with their manager.
 This is NOT about gossip or hearsay, instead it's about taking the pulse for your organization.
 You need to understanding it such that you can gain insight into the opportunities that may or may not interest you.

 Sometimes it's not until you have these conversations with your coworkers that you realize that things aren't heading in the direction you need them to go.
-This can help you determine whether it's better to spend time vying for a promotion, or to start looking for another.
+This can help you determine whether it's better to spend time vying for a promotion, or to start looking for another job.

 Networking also helps you find other jobs within the same company that may have the career ladders you'd prefer to climb.
 Or different environments where you think you can better excel.
-They might even be in departments with peer managers, which makes life easier because when you already understand your organization.
+They might even be in departments with peer managers, which makes life easier because you already understand the organization.

 ## The Meeting
 Large corporations don't tend to go around thinking: "Oh!
 This guy did a great job!
 Promote him!"
 It doesn't matter how much they want you to think they do, that's not how it works.
 It's all a numbers game.